 You have a few options beyond purchasing travel-sized containers.
 Shampoo bars, for instance, are solid shampoo and are allowed.
 Sephora has some shampoo bar options.

-What about dry shampoo?
-Dry shampoo is allowed with the same rules as other liquids.
 If you are bringing a dry shampoo aerosol packed in your carry-on luggage, it must be capped to prevent it from spraying.
 While I do use dry shampoo at home, it isn’t something that I think is worth it for me to travel with.

 Makeup

 Solid makeup can be packed with no restrictions.
-However, liquid makeup, including foundation, mascara, eyeliner, and nail polish, falls under the TSA’s 3-1-1 rule and must be under 3.4 ozs and packed in a 1 qt clear bag.
+However, liquid makeup, including foundation, mascara, eyeliner, and nail polish, falls under the TSA’s 3-1-1 rule and must be under 3.4 ozs and packed in a one qt clear bag.

 Body Wash